RebRut03/bikesharing/README.md

 ## **Bike-sharing Data Analysis Summary:**

-Please refer to the [Bike-sharing Data Story](https://public.tableau.com/app/profile/rebekah.rutland/viz/Module14Challenge-BikesharingDataStory/BikesharingDataStory) and [Bike-sharing Data Dashboard](https://public.tableau.com/app/profile/rebekah.rutland/viz/Module14Challenge-BikesharingDashboard/BikesharingDataDashboard) for a full summary of results.
+Please refer to the [Bike-sharing Data Story](https://public.tableau.com/app/profile/rebekah.rutland/viz/Module14Challenge-BikesharingDataStory/BikesharingDataStory) and [Bike-sharing Data Dashboard](https://public.tableau.com/app/profile/rebekah.rutland/viz/Module14Challenge-BikesharingDashboard/BikesharingDataDashboard) for a full details.

 There is a high-level summary of the results and two additional visualizations are suggested for future analysis (5 pt)
 Summary: Provide a high-level summary of the results and two additional visualizations that you would perform with the given dataset.